ska-sa/katgpucbf/doc/benchmarking.rst

 .. _TOML: https://toml.io/

-The `interfaces` tables list the names of the ibverbs-capable network interfaces that can be used for sending or receiving the data.
+The `interfaces` arrays list the names of the ibverbs-capable network interfaces that can be used for sending or receiving the data.

 By default the servers are loaded from :file:`servers.toml` in the current